AberdeenRSS/VmGithub/readme.md

 Pushes files to the repository and creates a pull request (the pull request url will be printed to the console).

 Example: `java -jar vm-github-1.0.jar push -c your/config.txt`

+## Known issues

+### Windows file name endings

+If you get a `FileNotFoundException` make sure that your file name ending is correct.
+If you create a new text file on windows it will automatically append `.txt` to it.
+So if you name your file `config.txt` it will actually be `config.txt.txt`, this can lead to file not found errors.